What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 Some of the links in this article are affiliate links, meaning we may earn a commission if you click through and make a purchase.
 This comes at no additional cost to you and helps us keep this resource free.
 We only recommend products and services we have thoroughly researched.
 Read our full affiliate disclaimer.

-When our agency first reviewed cyber insurance policies, we were struck by how much jargon and ambiguity surrounded the actual coverage.
-Terms like "first-party," "third-party," "sublimits," and "retroactive dates" made it difficult to understand what we were actually buying — and more importantly, what we weren't.
+When we first started reviewing cyber insurance policies, we were struck by how much jargon and ambiguity surrounded the actual coverage.
+Terms like "first-party," "third-party," "sublimits" (smaller caps within your overall policy limit), and "retroactive dates" (how far back your coverage extends for incidents discovered during the policy period) made it genuinely difficult to understand what we were actually buying β and more importantly, what we weren't.

-After reading through multiple policy documents and consulting with brokers, we put together this plain-language breakdown of what cyber liability insurance actually covers, what it excludes, and how to avoid becoming part of the 40%+ of businesses whose claims get denied.
+After reading through multiple policy documents and consulting with brokers, we've put together this plain-language breakdown of what cyber liability insurance actually covers, what it excludes, and how to avoid becoming part of the 40%+ of businesses whose claims get denied (Coalition Cyber Claims Report).
+Whether you're buying your first policy or renewing an existing one, understanding these details can mean the difference between a claim that pays and one that doesn't.

 Disclosure: This article contains affiliate links.
 If you purchase a policy through our links, we may earn a commission at no extra cost to you.
 Our recommendations are based on independent research.